sudorook/snippets/windows.md

 Note that for the product key must be deactivated on the original device for the key to used on another.

+## Reset Windows 10 without login

+1. From the login screen, navigate to the reset option on the bottom-right menu.
+2. Press and hold `Shift`.
+3. Select `Restart`.
+4. Release `Shift` once the 'Please wait...' message is displayed.

+This will open up a restart menu.
+From here, select the 'Troubleshooting' option, which will reveal a menu where the device may be factory reset.